Updated post: 26/01/20 | January 2020

-Here’s a Kraków itinerary to start you on your way.
-If you are short on time you could compress this into 3 days; for example, tour operators offer a combined (long) day trip to Auschwitz and the Wieliczka Mine.
-However, if you have 4 days available this is much better.
+However, if you are short on time you could compress this into 3 days; for example, tour operators offer a combined (long) day trip to Auschwitz and the Wieliczka Mine.
+Alternative, you could remove the Wieliczka Salt Mine from this Kraków itinerary.

 Day 1 – Explore the Kraków’s old town and Wawel Castle